-GW Raise Policies and Procedures
+GW Crowdfunding Policies and Procedures

 Project Selection and Termination

-4. Please note projects will be rejected or canceled if they wish to raise funds for, but not limited to, the following items or are found to contain the following components:
+4. Please note that projects will be rejected or canceled if they wish to raise funds for, but not limited to, the following items or are found to contain the following components:

 • Programs, events, or activities that are not associated with an approved university program, event, or activity